Anne Healey: National politics

 During the 2016 presidential primaries, Healey endorsed Martin O'Malley.
 In 2020, she endorsed Joe Biden.

 Social issues

 In 2001, Healey voted in favor of legislation that would ban discrimination based on sexual orientation.
 In 2006, she opposed legislation that would ban gay marriage in Maryland.
 The bill failed to pass out of the House of Delegates on a 61-78 vote.

 Healey opposes the death penalty.
 In 2013, she voted in favor of legislation to repeal the death penalty, which was signed into law by Governor Martin O'Malley.

 In 2003, Healey supported a proposal that would strip funding for abortion from the state budget.
 In 2005, she voted against a bill to provide state funding toward embryonic stem cell research.
 In 2022, Healey voted against the Abortion Care Access Act, a bill to expand the array of medical providers who could perform abortions.
 She also voted against overriding the gubernatorial veto on the bill.
+Healey was targeted for a primary challenge by Pro-Choice Maryland in 2022 for her anti-abortion stances.
+She won the primary.